eferri65/Getting-and-Cleaning-Data/README.md

     $ SummaryMean_ fBodyAccMag-meanFreq()         : num  0.0864 0.2663 0.237 0.2417 0.292 ...

-Note 1: Per requested, I extracted the columns which represents the measurements on the `mean and standard deviation for each measurement`.
+Note 1: Per requested, I extracted the columns which represent the measurements on the `mean and standard deviation for each measurement`.
 I intentionally excluded  the `angle` columns where the `Mean` is a paramenter.

 Note 2: I decided to filter out the following 9 columns containing "BobyBody", that is "Body" repeated twice as I point out in the Codebook, because I could not explain that scenario: